 case files will often be new entities like persons, organization, locations,

-and documents, but you can make topics for any entities and concepts you're interested in.
+and documents, but you are free to create topics for any entities or concepts

-Each topic is assigned a unique topic id which contains the case number as well as
+Each topic is assigned a unique topic id, comprising the case number and a

-A topic usually has a name and a description.
+A topic typically has a name and a description.

 Topic names do not have to be unique.

-The desciption can be used for disambiguating topics with the same name.
+The desciption can be utilized to differentiate between topics that share the

-You can also add one or more aliases for the topic.
+Additionally, you can include one or more aliases for a topic.

 You can use all the properties defined by Wikidata,

-but you can also just use text for properties.
+but you can also just use plain text for properties.

 The datatype for the property value is determined by the property, but in most